COBRA Health Insurance California

 COBRA defines the situations under which an employee or dependent is eligible to continue health insurance coverage.
 COBRA requires employers to send out notifications of eligibility after certain “qualifying events,” such as termination of employment, divorce, overage dependent child.
 COBRA specifies the number of days in which the employer must send out the “qualifying event notices,” and the number of days in which a “qualified beneficiary” has to “elect” COBRA coverage.
 It is VERY complicated and the penalties are severe for an employer who messes up.

-Thankfully, after nearly 20 years the Federal government finally wrote a guide for employers to comply with COBRA.
-In 2004 (and updated in 2014) the U.S. Department of Labor, Employee Benefits Security Administration published the Employer’s Guide to Group Health Continuation Coverage under COBRA.
+Thankfully, in 2004 (and updated in 2014) the U.S. Department of Labor, Employee Benefits Security Administration published the Employer’s Guide to Group Health Continuation Coverage under COBRA.
 This easy to read document helps employers make sense of this complicated Federal law.

 The DOL EBSA web site is also full of other useful information regarding COBRA compliance including the model general notice for single employer health plans.
 Employers can use this document to notify qualified beneficiaries of their rights.
 The model notice should help employers defend themselves against a lawsuit for improper notification.

 If you’re an employer who must comply with Federal COBRA; then, the best thing to do is to hire a Third Party Administrator (TPA) to manage everything.
 The TPA will send out the required notices; keep track of the deadlines; and bill and collect monthly premiums from “qualified beneficiaries who elect COBRA” (i.e., your former employees or family members who want to continue their coverage.)
 Handing off the COBRA administration to the TPA allows you to focus on your business while staying in compliance with the law.
 Give us a call 800-746-0045 if you want more information and you’d like BenefitsCafe to become your agent.